Abortion in North Dakota: Clinic history

 Following the Roe v.
 Wade ruling, two abortion clinics opened in the state, one in Grand Forks and one in Jamestown.
 Around 1981, when the doctors in Grand Forks and Jamestown were getting close to an age where they would consider retiring, they reached out to Jane Bovard and asked her to open a clinic in Fargo.
 Bovard had a history of supporting abortion rights in the state by assisting women in traveling to Minneapolis or cities in other states to get abortions.
 She agreed and with the help of Susan Hill opened a Women's Health Organization affiliate in the fall of that year.
 From 1981 to 1991, there were three abortion clinics in the state.
 In 1991, the doctors in Grand Forks and Jamestown both retired, leaving the Women's Health Organization as the only abortion provider in the state.
 In the period between 1992 and 1996, the state saw no change in the total number of abortion clinics.
 While only three states saw gains in this period, this state was one of four to see no changes with one abortion clinic in the state in 1996.

 Dr. George Miks was the primary physician at the Women's Health Organization in 1993.
 Around 1998, he and Jane Bovard felt they could improve on the services offered by the Women's Health Organization so the pair opened a second clinic in the state called the Red River Clinic in Fargo.
 It officially opened on July 31, 1998.
 Located only six blocks apart, the two clinics were in competition with each other for about two and a half years.
 In February 2001, Women's Health Organization closed unexpectedly.
 Around 1998, the number of abortions performed at the Red River Clinic per week was around 25.
 By 2017, the numbers had dropped slightly to be around 20 to 25 abortions a week.

 In 2008 and 2014, there was still only one abortion clinic in North Dakota.
 In 2014, 98% of the counties in the state did not have an abortion clinic.
 That year, 73% of women in the state aged 15–44 lived in a county without an abortion clinic.
 In 2016, only a small section of the state required women to drive fewer than 40 miles to access an abortion clinic.
-In 2017, there were no Planned Parenthood clinics in the state, making North Dakota one of two states without a Planned Parenthood clinic.
-North Dakota, Wyoming, Mississippi, Louisiana, Kentucky and West Virginia were the only six states as of July 21, 2017, not to have a Planned Parenthood clinic that offered abortion services.
+In 2017, there were no Planned Parenthood clinics in the state, making North Dakota one of only two states without one.
+North Dakota, Wyoming, Mississippi, Louisiana, Kentucky and West Virginia were the only six states as of July 21, 2017, that did not have a Planned Parenthood clinic offering abortion services.
 In May 2019, the state was one of six states in the nation with only one abortion clinic.
-The state now has no abortion clinics at all.
+The state now has no abortion clinics.